skx/maildir-tools/README.md

 # Usage

-There are currently three sub-commands:
+There are currently several sub-commands available:

 * `maildir-utils maildirs`
   * This lists all your maildir folders, recursively.
 * `maildir-utils messages`
   * This lists the messages inside a folder.
   * Handling the output in a flexible fashion.
+* `maildir-utils message`
+  * This formats and outputs a single message.
+  * If a `text/plain` part is available then display that.
+  * Otherwise use `text/html` if available.
+  * Otherwise no dice.
 * `maildir-utils ui`
   * Toy user-interface that proves we could make something of ourselves.

+With the ability to view folders, message-lists, and a single message we almost have enough to be a functional mail-client.
+Albeit one within which you cannot compose, delete, or reply to a message.

-Both of these default to looking in `~/Maildir` but the `-prefix /path/to/root` will let you change the directory.
+Most of the sub-commands default to looking in `~/Maildir` but the `-prefix /path/to/root` will let you change the directory.
 Maildirectories are handled recursively, and things are pretty fast but I guess local SSDs help with that.
 For everything else there is always the option to cache things.

 # Sub-Commands